briatte/srqm/README.md

 The following steps explain how to configure a system to work with Stata for the duration of this course.

-### 1. Copy the ‘Teaching Pack’

-Move the whole ‘Teaching Pack’ to a **stable** and **easily accessible** location on your hard drive, preferrably with your other courses in your `Documents` folder.

-You can rename the ‘Teaching Pack’ folder to whatever you like, but you will have to use its new name in replacement of `SRQM` in the following instructions.

-### 2. Install Stata
+### 1. Install Stata

 Stata should be pre-installed on your workstation.

 Make sure that you are running Stata from the __"Applications"__ folder or its system equivalent, such as __"Program Files"__ on Windows.
 Running Stata from outside your application folder might cripple the software.

+### 2. Copy the ‘Teaching Pack’

+Move the whole `SRQM` folder to a **stable** and **easily accessible** location on your hard drive.

+You can rename the `SRQM` folder to whatever you like, as long as you do not modify it or move it later on.
+If you do, you will need to update your installation (see the first item in the 'Troubleshooting' section).

 ### 3. Set the working directory

-Now, open Stata.
-To set the `SRQM` folder as the working directory, use the __File > Change Working Directory…__ menu item, or type &#8984;&#8679;J (Command-Shift-J) on Mac OS X.
+Now, open Stata and set the `SRQM` folder (or whatever your renamed it to) as the **working directory**.

-Watch the folder path that Stata will display in the ‘Results’ window when you select the SRQM folder:

-	. cd "/Users/fr/Documents/Teaching/SRQM"
-	/Users/fr/Documents/Teaching/SRQM

-The folder path will look different on your local system, especially on Windows, which uses backslashes:

-	. cd "C:\Users\Ivo\Documents\Teaching\SRQM"
-	C:\Users\Ivo\Documents\Teaching\SRQM

-This folder path will be used to access the course material throughout the semester.
-If you modify the name and/or the location of the `SRQM` folder during that period, you will need to run through this installation guide again to update your settings.
-Copy that path to the clipboard.
+Use the __File > Change Working Directory…__ menu item, or type &#8984;&#8679;J (Command-Shift-J) on Mac OS X. The folder path that appears in the Results window will be used to access the course material throughout the semester.

-### 4. Edit `profile.do`
+### 4. Run the course profile

-Type `doedit profile.do` in the Command window and press `Enter` to open the `profile.do` file from the `SRQM` folder in Stata.
+Type `run profile` in the Command window and press `Enter`.

-Alternatively, you can use the __File > Open…__ menu item, or type &#8984;O (Command-O) on Mac OS X, or type Ctrl-O on Windows (make sure to select __“All Stata Files”__ or __“Do-file (*.do)”__ where asked what file format to show).

-Stata will open the `profile.do` file in its do-file editor.
-At the top of the code, at lines 10-11, replace the folder path in quotes by pasting your own folder path to the `SRQM` folder:

-	// Edit this command to reflect your local path to the SRQM folder: cap cd "~/Documents/Teaching/SRQM"

-Save the modified file using the __File > Save__ item, or type &#8984;S (Command-S) on Mac OS X, or type Ctrl-S on Windows.
-Then quit Stata when you are done.

-### 5. Check your edits

-Now open Stata again.
-Your `profile.do` file should guide it to the `SRQM` folder, in which case Stata will say “Welcome” among a few other things:

-	Welcome.
-You are running Stata with the SRQM profile.

-	Working directory:
-	/Users/fr/Documents/Teaching/SRQM

-	Course/         README.md       Replication/
-	Datasets/       README.pdf      profile.do

-	...

-If Stata says something else that looks like an error, try the following:

-- Copy the `profile.do` file to the same folder where you installed the Stata application.
-- Check your folder path for any typo, and make sure that it is enclosed in `"quotes"`.

-You will also get an error message if you modify the names and/or the locations of the `Datasets` and `Replication` folders.

-### 6. Type `srqm setup`

-The final installation step involves downloading a few additional packages, so make sure that you are online.
-If you are not connected to the Internet, as when you get logged off the Sciences Po wifi network, several of the installation commands run below will systematically fail.

-To finalize your installation for the course, type `srqm setup` in the Command window and press `Enter` to run the setup program for this course.
-The `srqm setup` command is part of a program that will silently load when you open Stata with this configuration.
-This configuration makes sure that you can run all course do-files.
+This command runs the `profile.do` file that will setup Stata for this course.
+It will create another `profile.do` file in your Stata application folder that will point to the `SRQM` folder.
+This setup makes sure that you will be able to work from the ‘Teaching Pack’ for the whole semester.

 ## Troubleshooting

+You will not need this setup when the course is over.
+At the end of the semester, you can erase the `profile.do` file that you will find in your Stata application folder.
+Alternatively, just type `srqm leave` in the Command window.
+Other issues might also show up with your installation:

+- **If you need to update your installation** because you renamed or moved the ‘Teaching Pack’ on your hard drive after performing the setup, simply erase the `profile.do` file that you will find in your Stata application folder and then run again through the installation steps detailed above.
+Please ask for help in class if you get stuck.

 - **If you do not have access to hard drive space** to perform the above installation, the ‘Teaching Pack’ should be able to run from a USB key plugged to a Sciences Po workstation.
-This requires the ‘Teaching Pack’ folder to be located at `e:\SRQM` (where your USB key should have loaded).
-Additional packages will be temporarily installed at location `c:\temp` on your hard drive.
+Follow the instructions above and the course will try to run in 'experimental mode' directly from the USB key.
+This mode might easily fail to install additional packages.

-- **If you cannot setup Stata and install additional packages**, you will run into errors in the course do-files when we use non-native, user-coded Stata commands.
+- **If you cannot setup Stata and install additional packages**, you will occasionally run into errors in the course do-files.
 This can sometimes be circumvented, e.g. by replacing all `fre` commands by `tab` commands.
 You will also need to minimally configure Stata by hand, starting with the working directory (and `memory` if running Stata 11 or older).

 ## Readings